cleanflight/cleanflight/docs/Mixer.md

 | PITCH	| Indicates the pitch authority this motor has over the flight controller.
 Also accepts values nominally from 1.0 to -1.0. |
 | YAW	| Indicates the direction of the motor rotation in relationship with the flight controller.
 1.0 = CCW -1.0 = CW. |

-Note: the `mmix` command may show a motor mix that is not active, custom motor mixes are only active for models that use custom mixers.
+Note: the `cmix` command may show a motor mix that is not active, custom motor mixes are only active for models that use custom mixers.

 ## Custom Servo Mixing